 Are you willing to let the Holy Spirit take control?
 Are you willing to see the change in your life that the Holy Spirit is waiting to make?
-You can make that decision; you can ask in the privacy of your own mind and wait to see the adventure that God will set before you.
+You can make that decision; you can ask in the privacy of your own mind, and wait to see the adventure that God will set before you.

-I want to ask, right now, that we get on our knees before God.
-Ask Him to show you what you need to do to prepare for the Holy Spirit and invite Him into your life.
+Yet this adventure cannot start when you have fears and sins holding you back.
+I want to ask. right now, that we get on our knees before God.
+Ask Him to show you what you need to do to prepare for the Holy Spirit, and invite Him into your life.
 The Holy Spirit can have an incredible impact on your life and your church, but only if you're willing.

 Try it; see what the Holy Spirit can really do when you let Him take control.
 Start right now; all you have to do is ask.
-[Tell the youth to take time for private contemplation and prayer now.]